bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>There are a lot of ways to create Objects in JavaScript, perhaps even more to integrate inheritance into them.
 Just…</em>www.htmlgoodies.com</a><a href="https://www.htmlgoodies.com/beyond/javascript/object.create-the-new-way-to-create-objects-in-javascript.html" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="http://adripofjavascript.com/blog/drips/basic-inheritance-with-object-create.html" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://adripofjavascript.com/blog/drips/basic-inheritance-with-object-create.html"><strong>Basic Inheritance with Object.create</strong><br />
 <em>A few issues back we looked at how to implement basic inheritance with constructors.
-In this issue, we’ll look at how…</em>adripofjavascript.com</a><a href="http://adripofjavascript.com/blog/drips/basic-inheritance-with-object-create.html" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+In this issue, we'll look at how…</em>adripofjavascript.com</a><a href="http://adripofjavascript.com/blog/drips/basic-inheritance-with-object-create.html" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://www.geeksforgeeks.org/object-create-javascript/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.geeksforgeeks.org/object-create-javascript/"><strong>Object.create( ) In JavaScript - GeeksforGeeks</strong><br />
 <em>Object and Object Constructors in JavaScript?
 In the living world of object-oriented programming we already know the…</em>www.geeksforgeeks.org</a><a href="https://www.geeksforgeeks.org/object-create-javascript/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>